-Palatki Heritage Site is a 1.5 mile moderately trafficked loop trail located near Sedona, AZ that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and scenic driving and is accessible year-round.
+Palatki Heritage Site is a 0.9 mile moderately trafficked out and back trail located near Sedona, AZ that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Indian Ruins and Rock Art The site is actually two sites.
-The one to the right is Indian Ruins, while the one to the left is Rock Art.
+The one to the right is Native American ruins, while the one to the left is Rock Art.

 The site itself is amazing and very well preserved, unfortunately the volunteers are less than knowledgeable and seemed to be in a great hurry to end the day.